bordera-randy/Resources/Student Resources/az104_updated.md

 - Good for B2B scenarios
   - AD is not required on the other business side.

+#### Self-service password reset
+- Scenarios
+  - Allows users to change their passwords
+  - If you cannot log in somehow
+  - Helps with account lockout
-#### Authentication methods
+- Authentication methods
   - Types:
     - Text message/Phone call
     - Secondary email
     - Security questions
   - Administrator requires one or more.
 - Manage in portal
   - Steps: Active Directory → Password Reset